 - SPIT GEMZ- THE GOD WHO FORGOT HIMSELF

 In 2017, what Spit Gemz recorded was the good fight and he won so many rounds it was only right that they be recorded.
 The record’s only detriment is that I didn’t forget the drum patterning that riles up Gemz and they are oft used here without the diverse musical brilliance that marked Godly Features.
-Yet if production, more than beatmaking, is to allow the MC a forum, to release challenging ideas from personal experience–true spotlights of experienced wisdom to revealed understanding (the Biblical critique of “Heaven’s Dungeon,” to the meditative retrospection on self and his brother he worked/s to raise up with him on the title track) powerful concepts (the beautiful ode to his daughter on “Father of Purity,” the anthemic Lo Life ode of “Lo-verine,” the definitive purpose and mission statement of “Master of the Universe” and it’s posse cut remix or the ultimate integrity of “Bulletproof Drummer”) and capsule this moment of his ever growing skill sets (the extremely live wordplay of “Exorcise the Exorcism,” the tough stuff of “Blackbook of the Dead”) then Stu Bangas leads the charge.
+Yet if production, more than beatmaking, is to allow the MC a forum, to release challenging ideas from personal experience–true spotlights of experienced wisdom to revealed understanding (the Biblical critique of “Heaven’s Dungeon,” to the meditative retrospection on self and his brother he worked/s to raise up with him on the title track) powerful concepts (the beautiful ode to his daughter on “Father of Purity,” the anthemic Lo Life ode of “Lo-verine,” the definitive purpose and mission statement of “Master of the Universe” and it’s posse cut remix or the ultimate integrity of “Bulletproof Drummer”) and capsule this moment of his ever growing skill sets (the extremely live wordplay of “Exorcise the Exorcism,” the tough stuff of “Blackbook of the Dead”) then Stu Bangas leads the charge tough.
 The God Who…becomes the ideal lyricist record that rewards the edutained study of repeat listenings whilst it works functionally as a warrior’s training playlist.
 If I miss building with my brother Gemz, please remember I didn’t forget about the God.
-Listen on repeat and don’t forget it’s always peace.
+Rewind on repeat and don’t forget it’s always peace.
 Performed Essays, Allah’s Captured Excellence.

 - MARQUEE – FEMME FATALE☆